johnathontheriot/Edge/README.md

 An experimental game engine written in C++.

 # What is it?
 Edge is an experimental game engine designed with developers in mind.
-One of the common complaints I hear about graphics developement is that setting up an environment and wiring up boiler plate code takes too much time, and in the end results in a spaghetti mess for anyone who hasnt seen a structured example before.
-This engine will aim to ease some of these conserns, attempting to provide modern design examples, but also keeping code readable for newcomers.
+One of the common complaints I hear about graphics developement is that setting up an environment and wiring up boiler plate code takes too much time, and in the end, results in a spaghetti mess for anyone who hasnt seen a structured example before.
+This engine will aim to ease some of these concerns, attempting to provide modern design examples, but also keeping code readable for newcomers.

 # But...why?
 Short answer, why not?
 The idea for this engine spawned from my experience using Berkeley's [NachOS](https://homes.cs.washington.edu/~tom/nachos/) as an undergrad.
 I thought, "Now imagine if there were an environment like this for graphics...a place where I can break things without any consequences."
 Thus, the idea was born.